Utkarsh-1129/AI-Powered-ATS-Resume-Analyzer/README.md

 ## Project Overview

-**CareerCraft** is an intelligent resume tracking system designed to analyze job applicants' resumes against specific job descriptions.
+This model is an intelligent resume tracking system designed to analyze job applicants' resumes against specific job descriptions.
 Utilizing the power of the **Gemini 1.5 Flash model**, the system evaluates resumes, providing feedback on alignment with job requirements, strengths and weaknesses, and a percentage match score.
 This project aims to streamline the recruitment process for employers by leveraging advanced AI techniques.

 ### Key Features
 - Upload PDF resumes for analysis